 Why And Where To Use It

-Equipment made of soft materials such as wood, plastic, plywood, clipboard, aluminum, etc… are likely to have a great chance of getting cracks or damage while fastening with other objects.
+Equipment made of soft materials such as wood, plastic, plywood, clipboard, and aluminum are likely to have a great chance of getting cracks or damage while fastening with other objects.
 The hard materials can easily withstand the insertion of a bolt or screw.
 But if the material is soft, there is a big reason to install a threaded fastener without damaging the material.

 Moreover, the built-in threads of the softer materials cannot do their job correctly after rough use.
 This is because, after a while, the ridges of the thread get damaged.

-Now, if you come to use them, you can use them in any space, from hand-held devices to industrial applications.
+Now, if you come to use them, you can use them anywhere, from hand-held devices to industrial applications.
 For example, smartphones, house equipment, thermoplastics, defense, transportation… medical, cabinetry, automotive, factory machines, etc.

 How To Install A Brass Insert

-There are two general processes are available to install brass inserts which are thermal and manual press-in.
+Two general processes are available to install brass inserts, which are thermal and manual press-in.
 The manual pressing method is suitable for the wood, and the thermal is for the plastics.
-Here are some short descriptions to implement both processes:
+Here are some short descriptions of how to implement both processes:

 To execute this process, you will need the object (wood, plywood, etc.), the brass insert, a drill machine… a screw nut (same diameter as the insert hole) and a spanner, or a drive tool (depending on the situation).

-Firstly, mark on the wood surface where you want to install the insert.
-Then make a hole with the drill machine, maintaining the same diameter of the insert.
+Firstly, mark where you want to install the insert.
+On the wood surface, make a hole with the drill machine, maintaining the same diameter as the insert.
 Now, inject the nut into the insert hole from the inlet.
 After that, screw up the nut completely inside it so that the hex head of the nut will meet the insert head.

 Next, fill in the wood hole with the nut.
 That will make the insert touch the wood surface.
-Push it to go inside the hole but don’t do it forcefully.
-Further, screw up the nut with the spanner to dive the rest of the brass insert in.
+Push it to go inside the hole, but don’t do it forcefully.
+Further, screw up the nut with the spanner to dive the rest of the brass insert.
 Finally, you can undo the nut spins and pull it back when it’s filled the wood hole.
 Therefore, the brass threaded insert is successfully installed.